AsukaDev-Official/News/README.md

 ##
 ### :octocat: Hi, thanks for spending your time visiting this repository !
 <p>
-This is Anime Tracker Program Vulnerability Scan Using Tkinter
+This is News Information Program
 </p>